navsing/react-redux-starter-kit/README.md

 npm install

-If any package is missing, do 'npm install <package-name>'
+If any package is missing, do 'npm install package-name'

 Finally,